PharmaLedger-IMI/pharmaledger-camera/README.md

 ## Repository contents

 - Camera Sample (Swift project that implements the Camera Framework)
+- WkCamera (Swift project demonstrating how to access camera from Vanilla JS)
-- pharmaledger_flutterdemo (Flutter application that uses the Camera Framework to access the native camera)
+- :warning: **Not maintained** pharmaledger_flutterdemo (Flutter application that uses the Camera Framework to access the native camera)
 - PharmaLedger Camera (native iOS camera Framework)
 ### **Run the script ``./carthage.sh`` before using/building the framework**